 The impact on the children’s learning of a foreign language and understanding of other places and cultures can be seen in work produced, classrooms and around the school.
-Children have fun and become confident in using their French whilst engaged in an abundance of activities: participating in whole school competitions that run for a fortnight each term e.g. children ordering their lunch or greeting one another around the school; a stationary shop is run by the children during the Summer term; Year 5 waitressing at our annual French Café, open to the community; each KS1 and 2 class has a French Ambassador who revises the current phonics, vocabulary and grammar learning daily; a weekly French club is open to all children.
+Children have fun and become confident in using their French whilst engaged in an abundance of activities: participating in whole school competitions that run for a fortnight each term e.g. children ordering their lunch or greeting one another around the school; a stationary shop is run by the children during the Summer term; Year 5 waitressing at our annual French Café, open to the community; each KS1 and 2 class has a French or Spanish Ambassador who revises the current phonics, vocabulary and grammar learning daily; a weekly French club is open to all children.
 An annual Foreign Languages Day enables the whole school to become immersed in a broad spectrum of different cultures and languages.
-Cultural understanding is furthered by Grundisburgh Primary School’s international link with a primary school in France, and this also gives purpose when the children’s learning is shared.
+Cultural understanding is furthered by Grundisburgh Primary School’s international link with a school in France, and this also gives purpose when the children’s learning is shared.
 Visitors enrich the curriculum e.g. Native French and Greek speakers, African gum boot dancers.
 Cross- curricular links further learning e.g. Powerpoints made about major world rivers written in French.
-Grundisburgh Primary school was awarded Gold Linguamarque in 2020.
+Grundisburgh Primary school was awarded Gold Linguamarque in Spring 2021.